1nfiniteloop/easy-ca/README.md

 1. Create the subject in a json-formatted file `<name>.subject.json` where the name is example `www.example.com`. **Note:** Make sure the subject follows the policy configured in `ca_policies.json`.
-2. Create a certificate signing request and rsa key:
+2. Create a certificate signing request and private key:
    `easy-ca --new-csr --template=SERVER www.example.com`.
 3. Create the server certificate by using the `ca.intermediate` ca for signing:
    `easy-ca --sign --ca-path=${ca_intermediate} --ca-name=ca.intermediate --template=SERVER www.example.com`.
 4. Three new files has now been created: `www.example.com.key.pem`, `www.example.com.csr.pem` and `www.example.com.cert.pem`.

 ### Inspect and verify